Your Survival Guide to Present and Past Tense Verbs

 A person using flashcards to learn Portuguese verb conjugations Use simple tools like flashcards to help you remember the regular verb patterns.

-Now that we’ve looked at how the first person regular verbs work, here’s the full present tense picture for all three types of “regular” verbs.
+Now that we’ve looked at the first person, here’s the full present tense for all three types of regular verbs.

 Most verbs follow the same pattern.
 The only part that changes is the ending (-AR, -ER, -IR) based on the subject.